gnoblet/house-expenses-accounting/README.md

 # house-expenses-accounting

 A Shiny app to split and track shared house expenses fairly among housemates.
 Upload your expenses and (optionally) absences/exceptions as CSV files, set your period, and get a clear summary of who owes what.
-Features weighted calculations for absences, expense exclusions, Excel export, and tabbed analysis views.
+Features weighted calculations for absences, expense exclusions, PDF export, and tabbed analysis views.

 ## Why